-Waard Ward is a collaborative, social practice project that invites newcomers to train as florists and imagine social-entrepreneurial futures.
+Waard Ward creates floral arrangements, builds community gardens, and invites newcomers to train as florists and imagine social-entrepreneurial futures.

-Collectively led by Syrian florist Abd Al-Mounim, community organizer Hanen Nanaa, educator Laurie Ritacca, curator/educator Patricia Ritacca, and artist Petrina Ng, Waard Ward collaborates in floral arrangement, decolonial research, and newcomer community building.
+Collectively led by Syrian florist Abd Al-Mounim, community organizers/newcomers Hanen Nanaa and Shoruk Alsakni, educator Laura Ritacca, curator/educator Patricia Ritacca, and artist Petrina Ng, Waard Ward collaborates in floristry, decolonial research, and newcomer support.
 Waard Ward's name proposes the idea of a diasporic flower district; "waard" is a romanization of the Arabic word for flower.

 Waard Ward's advisors are Allison Chow and Joseph Pitawanakwat.
 Allison is a cut flower grower and garden designer.
 Her urban flower farm and design studio, together named Posy Gang, are located in Whitby, Ontario.
-Joseph is Ojibway from Wikwemikong and founder/director of Creators Garden, an Indigenous outdoor education-based business, focused on plant identification, beyond-sustainable harvesting, and teaching every one of their linguistic, historical, cultural, edible, ecological and medicinal significance through experience.
+Joseph is an Anishinaabe educator from Wiikwemkoong First Nation and founder/director of Creators Garden, an Indigenous outdoor education-based business, focused on plant identification, beyond-sustainable harvesting, and teaching every one of their linguistic, historical, cultural, edible, ecological and medicinal significance through experience.